GingerOwls/Hactoberfest-2021/README.md

 Important links
-Visit the Hacktoberfest website here https://hacktoberfest.digitalocean.com/ Checkout the cooool Swags for this year https://hacktoberfestswaglist.com/ Remember Win Hearts 💕 not just swags
+Visit the Hacktoberfest website here https://hacktoberfest.digitalocean.com/

+Checkout the cool Swags for this year https://hacktoberfestswaglist.com/

+Remember Win Hearts 💕 not just swags
 Contribute to opensourse